VegarLH/certmon/README.md

 # certmon
-A go application to monitor domains.
+A go application to monitor certificate updates for domains.
 Uses certstream for data and pushover for push notifications

 To use, you need to upate the following code with proper pushover details: